Red Guardian: Josef Petkus

 Josef Petkus is the fourth Red Guardian, first appearing in Captain America #352 (April 1989), and was created by writer Mark Gruenwald and artist Kieron Dwyer.
 The character subsequently appears in The Avengers #319–324 (July–October 1990), The Incredible Hulk #393 (May 1992), and Soviet Super-Soldiers #1 (November 1992).
 Petkus later appeared as the Steel Guardian in Iron Man (vol. 2) #9 (October 1998) and was included in the "Supreme Soviets" entry in the Official Handbook of the Marvel Universe Update '89 #7.

 Josef Petkus is a special operative for the intelligence agencies of the Soviet Union and a member of the militant Supreme Soviets.
 Alongside the Supreme Soviets, he attacks the Soviet Super-Soldiers for defecting from the Soviet Union.
 Alongside Captain America, he later battled a bear-like creature made of Darkforce.
 The Supreme Soviets are later rebranded as a post-Soviet Russian super-team called the Winter Guard.
 Petkus later joins a Winter Guard splinter group called the People's Protectorate, now calling himself the "Steel Guardian".
 He and his team search for the timelord Immortus, hoping to find a way to resurrect Vanguard's sister Lanyia.
 They agree to fight off Dire Wraiths invading Immortus' realm in exchange for this favor; Petkus is killed in the ensuing battle.

 Krassno Granitsky

 Krassno Granitsky, the fifth Red Guardian, appeared in Maverick #10 (June 1998), and was created by writer Jorge Gonzales and artist Leo Fernandez.
-The name "Krassno Granitsky" comes from the James Bond novel From Russia With Love; it is the Russianized name of assassin Donovan Grant.
-He teamed up with the mercenary superhero Maverick to battle a crime lord.
+Granitsky teamed up with the mercenary superhero Maverick to battle a crime lord.
 He also appears in Ed Brubaker's Captain America, where he is executed by Aleksander Lukin.